imjoy-team/ImJoy/docs/docs/getting_started.md

 # Getting Started

 Here we describe the basic concepts of ImJoy and how to get started.
-More detailed information about ImJoy architecture, existing plugins, can be found in dedicated sections.
+More detailed information about ImJoy architecture, existing plugins, and how to develop your own plugins can be found in dedicated sections.

 ##  Glossary
 * **Web app** - Interface running in the browser allowing to control ImJoy